jennisusannes/Falling_Angel/README.md

 # Installation and downloading
-In order to run the game, you will need Android Studio, or an other similar IDE.
-Intellij is also possible to use.
-You will need an android device or an emulator.
+In order to run the game, you will need an android device or an emulator.
 Desktop will not work, as this project use Firebase DB.
+If you do not have an android device, you can download an [emulator](https://developer.android.com/studio/run/managing-avds) through Android Studio.
-The android device or emulator will need API level 16 or higher, although it is recommended to have a higher API level than this for a proper rendering.
+The android device or emulator will need API level 16 or higher.

-If you do not have an android device, Android Studio come with the possibility to run the game on an emulator.
-When you have downloaded your chosen IDE and have a device ready, you can clone the project on github or download the zip.file.
-Open Android studios, choose
+* Clone the project down to your repo by using ' git clone https://github.com/jennisusannes/Falling_Angel.git '.
+Alternatively, you can download and unwrap a zipped file into your repo.
+* Open the project in Android Studio.
+* Set up your device or emulator
-"Open existing project".
-Navigate and choose the project file.
-Make sure the Gradle Build has finished building before running the application.
+* Wait until the gradle.build has finished before running the app.

-### Getting started
-To run the game you will need to connect to an Android device, og create an android emulator.
-For further instructions, see following [User guide](https://developer.android.com/studio/run/managing-avds) from android.

 ### Developed by: